yoga1290/Bey2ollakMap/readme.md

      Number_of_readings = Number_of_readings + 1

-Speed-wise, I'm doing a Binary search to get the lower/higher indices in a XY-based sorted entities; that’s log(n) &  loop for nodes between the 2 boundaries; that depends on the area radius used..
+Speed-wise, to search within a given area, I'm doing a Binary search to get the lower/higher boundaries’ indices in XY-based-sorted entities &  loop for nodes between the 2 boundaries; that depends on the number of nodes in area being used..

 ![Binary search](readme/bsearch.png)
+How I keep them sorted:
 ![Binary search](readme/nosql.png)